 A third "system wide" factor in workflow is availability and ease of access to the equipment, instruments, and medical devices needed for virtually all patient care, including patient comfort and safety.
 The need for a long search to find a device that is clean and ready to use is frequently a complaint of staff and concern of management.
 The lost time affects workflow but also forces waiting time that stalls patient flow.

 RTLS using Bluetooth Low Energy (BLE) assets tags, available even for very small items that are often lost, transmit location and identity of assets at the room level.
-That includes areas for laundry and trash, where smaller devices may be lost.
+These healthcare workflow solutions include areas for laundry and trash, where smaller devices may be lost.
 It also includes "hoards" of certain equipment that departments and divisions may maintain to solve their own search problems.
 RTLS maps asset location at the room level, floor level, and hospital level, making the scan useful, as well, for periodic inventories and scheduling maintenance by the BioMed engineering department.

 The essence of workflow efficiency is having the right tools at hand when they are needed.
 Asset tracking represents a partial solution for many workflow challenges.

 For any hospital or clinic, caregivers are the prime assets.
-Many things affect how caregivers spend their time, but to begin to understand the whole picture requires real-time data on the movements of caregivers.
+Workflow improvement solutions affect how caregivers spend their time, but to begin to understand the whole picture requires real-time data on the movements of caregivers.
 It also, of course, requires real-time data on the location of patients anywhere in the facility.
 That understanding and the improvement it makes possible is one goal of RTLS now increasingly used in hospitals and other health care facilities.